 When you optimize your website, you have to begin by researching core as well as related keywords for your pages.
 For example, if your informational page is about how to do something your keyword should start with that.
 Also, you may want to compile 2-3 related keywords and you can find tools to find them.

 Then, you can enter them in the Google Keyword Planner and get the search volume, competition, and bids.
-After you have your list of the relevant keywords, you could start optimizing your content.
+After you have your list of relevant keywords, you could start optimizing your content.

 Title Tags Optimization